geotrellis/geotrellis-site/docs/introduction/getting-started.rst

 .. _adding-dependencies:

-We publish the jars of current release version of GeoTrellis, so you can include GeoTrellis in an SBT project by adding the following to your build.sbt file:
+We publish the jars of the current release version of GeoTrellis, so you can include GeoTrellis in an SBT project by adding the following to your build.sbt file:

 .. code-block:: scala